 All around the world, families observe different winter celebrations.
 Among many things, some of these traditions are religious, some celebrate the end of the season, and others commemorate the beginning of the new year.
 The act of celebrating with friends and family is a beautiful way for all of us to feel connected to each other and our communities.
 Learning about different winter holiday traditions with your kids is a great way to celebrate diversity and can make this season feel even more special.

-Here are five winter holiday traditions you can share with your children this year.
+Here are five winter holiday traditions perfect for kids you can share with your family this year.

 1. Playing Hanukkah Dreidel Games